 Physical distancing is very important to help slow the spread of COVID-19.
 This is achieved by minimising contact between potentially infected individuals and healthy individuals.
-In a controlled environment, such as hotel bars and hotel restaurants physical distancing of at least 2 metres is required between tables in an indoor setting, unless the requirements outlined in Appendix 1 have been met, in which case a minimum of 1 metre is sufficient.
+In a controlled environment, such as hotel bars and hotel restaurants physical distancing of at least 2 metres\ is required between tables, unless the requirements outlined in Appendix 1 have been met, in which case a minimum of 1 metre\ is sufficient.